franciscop/server/docs/tutorials/upload-files/README.md

 ## Uploading user files

 Now we get to the fun part, using server.js to actually upload the pictures.
 Let's say we want to upload **every** picture that gets uploaded to our site automatically.
-First we set up our main script.

-It has two parts, the homepage rendering all the images from the database and the handler for storing the images into the database.
-But we are also including a middleware that will automatically upload the image to Cloudinary:
+Our entry point has two routes: the homepage rendering all the images and the handler for storing the images into the database.
+We are also including a middleware that will automatically upload the image to Cloudinary:

 ```js
 const server = require('server');